Tron0/AkladellWebsite/rules.md

 decisions are also considered turn by turn.
 For example, lockpicking a door or checking for traps.
-Some other actions like searching a room can both be a simple noted action or described in detail by players, if described then it won’t cost a turn most of the time.
+Some other actions like searching a room can both be a simple noted action or described in detail by players, if described then it won't cost a turn most of the time.

 ## Combat Time